A Survey on Global LiDAR Localization: Challenges, Advances and Open Problems: Sequential Global Localization

 Currently, MCL is one of the gold standards in multiple robot navigation toolkits~\cite{montemerlo2003perspectives,zheng2021ros}.
 Indoor LiDAR MCL is well studied and has been widely deployed for commercial use, e.g., applying to a home cleaning robot.
 A recent trend of indoor LiDAR localization is to use building architectures as maps, e.g., structural computer-aided design (CAD)~\cite{boniardi2017robust,zimmerman2023ral} and semantic building information modeling (BIM)~\cite{yin2023semantic,hendrikx2021connecting}.
 These maps are easy to obtain and keep sparse but critical information of environments, like walls and columns.
 The use of such maps makes the localization free of pre-mapping for long-term operations.
 MCL can also be used for localization on floor plan maps~\cite{boniardi2017robust,zimmerman2023ral}.
 Experiments show that such cheap maps can also support indoor robot localization.

-For global localization in outdoor environments, Yin \emph{et~al.}~\cite{yin2018locnet} propose to use the Gaussian mixture model to fuse multiple place recognition results, and then integrate it into the MCL system as a measurement model.
+Modern MCL methods integrate discrete place recognition techniques into the filtering framework, making MCL applicable in large-scale outdoor environments.
+Yin \emph{et~al.}~\cite{yin2018locnet} propose to use the Gaussian mixture model to fuse multiple place recognition results, and then integrate it into the MCL system as a measurement model.
 With the convergence of MCL, a coarse pose can be generated as an initial guess for accurate ICP refinement.
 The observability of orientation is also proofed in its extended version~\cite{yin20193d}.
 Similarly, Chen \emph{et~al.}~\cite{chen2020iros} use their OverlapNet~\cite{chen2021overlapnet} to extract features of submaps in a global map and propose a new observation model for MCL by comparing the similarity between the current feature and the stored features to achieve global LiDAR localization.
 Sun \emph{et~al.}~\cite{sun2020localising} and Akai \emph{et~al.}~\cite{akai2020hybrid} propose to fuse deep pose regression and MCL to build a hybrid global localization, in which deep pose regression could provide a 3-DoF or 6-DoF from an end-to-end neural network.
 The methods above~\cite{yin20193d,chen2021overlapnet,sun2020localising,akai2020hybrid} typically discrete the pose and map space for fast convergence of MCL in large-scale environments.
 A deep learning-aided samplable observation model was proposed in~\cite{chen2021deep}, named DSOM.
-Given a 2D laser scan and a global occupancy map, DSOM can provide a probability distribution for MCL on the global map, thus making particle sampling focus on high-likelihood regions.
-DSOM was tested in indoor environments and the generalization to large-scale environments still remains a problem.
+Given a 2D laser scan and a global indoor map, DSOM can provide a probability distribution for MCL on the global map, thus making particle sampling focus on high-likelihood regions.